ucsb-cs148-s21/1pm-t2-food-bank/team/contributions/CONTRIB.md

 4. Creating a timestamp which dislpays last updated time on both inventory page and staff portal page.
 (Liuhao shared ideas, and Kaiwen helped me debugging)
 5. Backend code clean-up, fixing small issues, and some beautifying on frontend.
 6. Some essential documentions contribution.
+7. ** I first tried initializing MongoDB and tried connecting to our backend, but failed to do so, then switched to Firebase.
+Since the first try was failed I did not commit to our github, the graph might not show about that. **